 |School||The Sir John Cass School of Art, Architecture and Design (The Cass)|

 |Total study hours||300|

 This Major Project module enables Interior Design students to prepare for independent practice in the workplace or to progress onto higher studies.
-It is the opportunity to synthesise your specialist knowledge and skills and effectively communicate these.
-In this module, you will carry out the project conceived and developed in the parallel Project Design and Development module (DN6001), fully realising it in appropriate form by the end of the module.
+It is the opportunity to synthesise their specialist knowledge and skills and effectively communicate these.
+In this module, they will carry out the project conceived and developed in the parallel Project Design and Development module, fully realising it in appropriate form by the end of the module.

-You will show that you understand the complex and changing nature of problems in the professional discipline of Interior Design and can devise and apply realistic strategies for constructing, applying and managing a process designed to provide solutions.
+Students will show that they understand the complex and changing nature of problems in the professional sector of Interior Design and can devise and apply realistic strategies for constructing, applying and managing a process designed to provide solutions.

 Prior learning requirements